Federal Aviation Administration (FAA), DOT.

 Start Supplemental Information

-The FAA invites you to send any written relevant data, views, or arguments about this proposal.
+This AD is a final rule that involves requirements affecting flight safety and was not preceded by notice and an opportunity for public comment.
+However, the FAA invites you to send any written data, views, or arguments about this final rule.
 Send your comments to an address listed under the ADDRESSES section.
-Include “Docket No. FAA-2020-0424; Project Identifier MCAI-2019-00130-E” at the beginning of your comments.
-The FAA specifically invites comments on the overall regulatory, economic, environmental, and energy aspects of this NPRM.
-The FAA will consider all comments received by the closing date and may amend this NPRM because of those comments.
+Include the docket number FAA-2020-0547 and Project Identifier MCAI-2020-00270-E at the beginning of your comments.
+The FAA specifically invites comments on the overall regulatory, economic, environmental, and energy aspects of this final rule.
+The FAA will consider all comments received by the closing date and may amend this final rule because of those comments.

-Except for Confidential Business Information as described in the following paragraph, and other information as described in 14 CFR 11.35, the FAA will post all comments received, without change, to https://www.regulations.gov, including any personal information you provide.
-The FAA will also post a report summarizing each substantive verbal contact received about this NPRM.
+Except for Confidential Business Information (CBI) as described in the following paragraph, and other information as described in 14 CFR 11.35, the FAA will post all comments received, without change, to https://www.regulations.gov, including any personal information you provide.
+The FAA will also post a report summarizing each substantive verbal contact received about this final rule.

 Confidential Business Information